-Scott had the great opportunity this year of recording, mixing and mastering the new CD “Roy-Alty” by Roy Haynes.
+Scott had the great opportunity of recording, mixing and mastering the new CD “Roy-Alty” by Roy Haynes.
 Roy is one of the most respected drummers in jazz, he has played with everyone from Charlie Parker and Miles Davis, to John McLaughlin and Chick Corea.
 We did tracking at Skyline in NYC for Logistic reasons and edited mixed and mastered back here at NRS.
 On this project Roy augments his regular Fountain of Youth Quartet, Jaleel Shaw on alto saxophone; Martin Bejerano on piano and David Wong on bass with special guest appearances by pianist Chick Corea and trumpeter Roy Hargrove.
 Special thanks to Doug Yoel for putting this project together and steering the ship!

 “The sound quality, the tracks chosen, and the magnificent soloing all combine to make this a masterpiece issue.” - Simon Jay Harper, JazzTimes